AktechLabs/cirun-docs/docsrc/cloud/custom_images.md

 ## AZURE Custom Images

-For making custom images in azure user needs to just capture an existing vm and create image in a resource group.
+For making custom images in azure user needs to just capture an existing VM and create the image in a resource group.

 ### Nginx Ubuntu custom image

 Let's take an example of how to create a custom image on azure.
-We will make a ubuntu image with nginx pre-installed.
-Then we will create a vm using this custom image.
+We will make a ubuntu image with Nginx pre-installed.
+Then we will create a VM using this custom image.
 Here are the steps to achieve the above.

-1. Create a ubuntu vm in a new or existing resource group from azure dashboard.
+1. Create a ubuntu VM in a new or existing resource group from the Azure dashboard.
-2. SSH into the vm and install nginx using.
+2. SSH into the VM and install Nginx using.
    ```
    sudo apt install nginx
    ```
-3. Now capture the vm using capture button inside the vm.
+3. Now capture the VM using the capture button inside the VM.
 "For Share image to Shared image gallery" option select "No, capture only a managed image".
-4. Also tick the checkbox having option "Automatically delete this virtual machine after creating the image".
+4. Also, tick the checkbox having the option "Automatically delete this virtual machine after creating the image".
-5. Change the name of vm and click on review and create.
+5. Change the name of VM and click on review and create.
 6. After the image has been created go to the resource group in which you have created the image.
 Your image will be present here.
-7. To list all custom images using azure cli use
+7. To list all custom images using azure CLI use
    ```
    az image list
    ```
-8. The above commad shows all the custom images available on your auzre.
+8. The above command shows all the custom images available on your azure.
 It also shows "id" for all custom images.
-This is the parameter we use to make vm with custom image.
+This is the parameter we use to make VM with a custom image.

 ### AZURE custom image vm `.cirun.yml`